ArkEcosystemArchive/docs-legacy/docs/tutorials/node/secure.md

 ssh user@yournode -p 55555
 ```

-If everything was setup successfully, you should be reconnected to your ARK Node.
+If everything was setup successfully, you should be reconnected to your ARK node.
 Replace `55555` with the port you chose when setting up your `sshd_config`.

 ### Install Fail2Ban